frabjous/open-guide-editor/doc/settings.md

 These can be achieved by creating an `oge-settings.json` file in the same directory as the files you’re working on.

-One important use for this is setting an alternative "main" or "root" file: this is the file that will actually be processed for previewing.
+One important use for this is setting an alternative “main” or “root” file: this is the file that will actually be processed for previewing.
 You might, however, be working on a subsidiary file, e.g., a LaTeX file introduced with `\include{filename}`, or a css file for styling an html or markdown file.

-Setting a root document will result in the file set as root being the one previewed, even if you are working on another file in the project's directory.
+Setting a root document will result in the file set as root being the one previewed, even if you are working on another file in the project’s directory.
 A simple version of `oge-settings.json` could look like this:

 ```json